softworkz/embyuserwiki/Alexa.md

 # Emby with Amazon Alexa
 _The skill for English UK and German is being worked on.
-This page will be updated when the skill is in the Amazon Skills Store._
+This page will be updated when the skill will be available in the Amazon Skills Store._

 [Emby skill (US)](http://alexa.amazon.com/spa/index.html#skills/dp/B071GP8C3F/?ref=skill_dsk_skb_sr_0)